mariyatom/Tic-Tac-Toe-Game/README.md

 ## Bugs?

 All going well, you might have a working version of Tic-Tac-Toe now!
 Play it!
 Is anything not working how you think it should?
 Can you keep playing even if someone won the game?
 Bugs are absolutely unavoidable when you're programming.
-You are a well oiled bug producing machine - constantly spewing catastrophic typos and algorithmic blunders into everything you do.
+You are a well-oiled bug producing machine - constantly spewing catastrophic typos and algorithmic blunders into everything you do.
 Don't panic!
 The process of going through your code, manually testing what you made, finding the mistakes and fixing them is a crucial skill.
-Practice it!
+Practise it!

 ## Wrap up